ADVANCE THE MARKETING PROFESSION THROUGH PARTICIPATION IN AMI COMMITTEES

 Board of Directors

-The Emerging Marketers (EM) Committee’s principal function is to assist in the delivery of the AMI mentoring program.
+The AMI Mentoring Committee’s principal function is to assist in the delivery of the AMI Mentoring Program.
 This exciting program gives young, aspiring marketers an opportunity to meet and talk with industry professionals and get a valuable insight into the industry and their own futures.
 EM Committee operates under the guidance of the State Committee, with approval of events by the State Committee Chair.

 AMI CMO Patrons